 The program’s vision is to improve the quality of the global community and provide access to knowledge, support, and resources that are critical to student achievement.

-The SAI Study Course is undergoing a redesign in 2013.
-During this time we will be evaluating the program, developing new & key relationships with our partners and schools in South Africa, and will strategically position the cultural immersion experience so that more students/ participants can avail themselves of this opportunity.
+The SAI Study Course underwent a redesign in 2013.
+During this time the program was evaluated, new and key relationships were developed with our partners and schools in South Africa, and the cultural immersion experience was strategically positioned so that more students/ participants can avail themselves of this opportunity.

 We are pleased to announce a number of exciting activities coming up stateside.
 Visit our website for future programs:

-- SAI & Samuel DeWitt Proctor Joint Lecture - Fall 2013
+- SAI & Samuel DeWitt Proctor Leadership Summit - September 2014

 COMPONENTS OF SAI